Welcome to lenwilson.us.

-My career and many examples in my writing come from the life of the church and my life mission is to help the story and person of Jesus Christ to become more meaningful for people.
-(Here’s my post on why I do what I do.)
+My career and many examples in my writing come from the life of the church.
+In fact, my life mission is dedicated to ministry.
+It is to help the story and person of Jesus Christ to become more meaningful for people.
+(Here’s a post on why I do what I do.)
 Often, the solutions I suggest apply both to church and to other areas of life too.

 My art is writing, and I like to keep an eye on the latest technology.
 I post at least once a week.
 My aim is that every blog post answers a question about one of the core topics of creativity, innovation, art, communications, ministry, and the faith life.

-To keep up with my latest posts in your email inbox, subscribe for free to my updates here.
+To access my latest posts right in your email inbox, subscribe for free to my updates here.

 I am the Creative Director at St. Andrew UMC, a large church in Plano, TX, where I lead a group of creatives and communications specialists.
 At St. Andrew, my goal is to communicate the gospel with beauty and power through story, and in the process foster a working environment where creatives want to be.